ComputationalRegulatoryGenomicsICL/cageflow/README.md

 * `[OPTIONAL_ARGUMENTS]` can be:
     * `--params-trimgalore 'params'` specifies any options that can be passed to `TrimGalore!`.
 This option is useful for any non-standard read processing (for example, for CAGEscan reads that require the removal of a fixed number of nucleotides from the 5'-ends of the forward and reverse reads ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 The string with the parameters for `TrimGalore!` must be surrounded by single quotes.
     * `--nogtrim` makes the pipeline skip the G-trimming step.
 This option is useful for processing non-CAGE data (for example, CAGEscan reads which do not seem to require trimming of a 5'-`G` ([Bertin et al., 2017](https://www.nature.com/articles/sdata2017147))).
 This option can be used together with `--params-trimgalore` (see an example below).
-    * `--gtf` specifies a GTF file with the genome annotation to use in the construction of a `STAR` genome index.
-This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
     * `--splicesites` specifies a TSV file with a list of splice junctions (see the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf), section *Using a list of annotated junctions* or the description of the `--sjdbFileChrStartEnd` STAR option, for the format of the file).
 This option is mutually exclusive with `--index` and `--bowtie2` and requires the `--fasta` option.
     * `--bowtie2` switches the aligner from `STAR` to `bowtie2`.
 This option is mutually exclusive with `--gtf`, `--splicesites` and `--chromsizes` but is compatible with either `--index` or `--fasta`.
     * `--dedup` switches on PCR duplicate removal (not shown in the pipeline map above and is switched off by default).